Skip to Main Content

 Journals are generally more current than books and more specific in their focus.
 Many academic journals are peer-reviewed, meaning they are evaluated by other experts in the same field before publication.
 This makes them a good quality source of academic information.

-You can access thousands of journals through the Library, most of these online: we subscribe to over 67,000 journals electronically.
-You'll find lots of articles about counselling on Library Search.
+You can access thousands of journals through the Library via Library Search or via our eJournal A-Z list.
 You can also look more systematically for journal literature by using our subject databases.

 Library Search